coreshop/CoreShop/docs/02_User_Documentation/01_Stores.md

 ![Stores](img/stores.png)

 ## Domain based Store
-This is CoreShops default behaviour.
+This is CoreShops default behavior.
 One store for your default page, which is also your default store.
 If you have multiple Domains it's possible to add a store to each domain.

 > **Tip:** Learn more about pimcore multi sites: [Pimcore Sites](https://pimcore.com/docs/pimcore/current/Development_Documentation/MVC/Routing_and_URLs/Working_with_Sites.html)